Fire blocks route for dozens in Glacier National Park chalet

 "The good news is they got resupplied yesterday," Alley said.

-Alley said it was not immediately clear how many people decided to stay and how many decided to hike out.

-At least eight small fires or suspected fires broke out in Glacier park on Thursday, according to fire officials.
+Park officials confirmed three small fires started after Thursday's lightning storm.
 The one affecting Sperry Chalet is the largest at about 10 acres (40,500 square meters).

 Despite the sudden outbreak of fires, most areas of the park are still open to the record number of tourists who are flocking to Glacier this year.
 More than 1 million people visited the park in July, the first time so many people have been in Glacier over the course of a single month.